youyanggu/covid19_projections/infections-tracker.md

 The below [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) (R) estimates are what our model has learned for each state/region.
 While we present a single value for the purpose of this chart, our model actually uses a weighted range of R values to make its projections.
 The initial R<sub>0</sub> is the R value in early-to-mid March, right before states began implementing stay-at-home orders.
 We provide a longer explanation of how our model works [here](/model-details).

-Please note that this is merely an estimate based on the data.
-The true R values can vary widely, even day-to-day.
-For example, California has a lower-than-expected R<sub>0</sub> partly because there is a significant time lag in their deaths reporting.
-While this does not significantly affect our projections (assuming the lag is consistent), it will result in a lower R estimate than the true value.
-Lastly, our post-mitigation R estimates may not accurately reflect the true situation for regions where no mitigation was applied, such as in Sweden and Brazil.
+### Notes

-*Additional Note: Post-mitigation R is the R value after the initial mitigation strategies.
+* Post-mitigation R is the R value after the initial mitigation strategies.
 For the US, this is around mid to late March.
 This does not necessary reflect the current R value in May, although it is a close estimate for regions that have not yet reopened.
 We are working on releasing estimates for post-reopening R values, although it may take several weeks to have the necessary data to compute those values.
+* These are merely best estimates of the R values based on the data.
+The true R values can vary widely, even day-to-day.
+* For example, California has a lower-than-expected R<sub>0</sub> partly because there is a significant time lag in their deaths reporting.
+While this does not significantly affect our projections (assuming the lag is consistent), it will result in a lower R estimate than the true value.
+* Our post-mitigation R estimates may not accurately reflect the true situation for regions where no mitigation was applied, such as in Sweden or South Dakota.

 {% include iframe_r_values.html %}